bisunajaime/kdrama_downloader/README.md

 # KDrama M3u8 Video downloader

-Packages used:
+## Packages used:
 * `m3u8_To_MP4==0.1.7`

-To install requirements.txt type the command below:
+## To install packages used, type the command below:
 * `pip3 install -r requirements.txt`

-Instructions
+## Instructions
 1. go to `kdrama.json`
 2. enter a `title` for the file, this will be used for filenames
 3. enter .m3u8 url in the `episodes` array and also enter a `filename` for that episode under `fn`,
    1. NOTE: No need to add **.mp4** to the [fn]

-Format of the downloaded file will be similar to this example:
+## Format of the downloaded file will be similar to this example:
 ``` json
 {
     "title": "Squid Game",